-&lt;sup>6 Tool for the demonstration and assessment of additionality, Ver.
+9 Tool for the demonstration and assessment of additionality, Ver.
 5.2, Annex: Guidance on the Assessment of Investment Analysis, at 5.

-&lt;sup>7 Additionality Tool, at 10.
+10 Additionality Tool, at 10.

-&lt;sup>10 Additionality Tool, at 10.
+13 Additionality Tool, at 10.

-use or did not face the barriers to which the proposed project activity is subject."
-Where similar activities are observed, and "essential distinctions between the project activity and similar activities cannot reasonably be explained," the proposed project is not additional and not eligible for CDM support.
+activity is financially/economically unattractive or subject to barriers."
+To overcome this burden, the project proponent must distinguish the project from other similar activities and show "why the similar activities enjoyed certain benefits that rendered it financially/economically attractive (e.g., subsidies or other financial flows) and which the proposed project activity cannot use or did not face the barriers to which the proposed project activity is subject."
+Where similar activities are observed, and "essential distinctions between the project activity and similar activities cannot reasonably be explained," the proposed project is not additional.
+17

 Ultra-supercritical coal technology is already "common practice" in China, and its deployment is expanding rapidly.
 According to the International Energy Agency (IEA), as early as 2007 China had 10 GW of ultra-supercritical coal generation in operation.
-By early 2010, 21 sets of 1000 MW ultra-supercritical were operational, and twelve additional sets were under construction.
-The IEA expects that by 2020 China will have 80-90 GW of ultra-supercritical generation online.
+18 By early 2010, 21 sets of 1000 MW ultra-supercritical were operational, and twelve additional sets were under construction.
+19 The IEA expects that by 2020 China will have 80-90 GW of ultra-supercritical generation online.
+20